shimaokasonse/NFGEC/README.md

     "Neural Architectures for Fine Grained Entity Type Classification", in Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017), to appear.

-## Requirement
+## Requirements

-* tensorflow 0.11
+* TensorFlow 0.11
-* sklearn
+* scikit-learn

 ## Preprocessing

-To download and preprocess the corpora, runt the following command:
+To download and preprocess the corpora, run the following command:

 	$ ./preprocess.sh

-## Reprecating the experiments
+## Replicating the experiments

-To run the experiments in the EACL-17 paper, you can proceed as follows:
+To run the experiments in the EACL 2017 paper, proceed as follows:

     $ python train.py figer attentive True True